Step 4: Create SLO

 my-slo-name

-- You can share your SLO by geting a deep link in your browser’s address bar.
-Just copy and share it with your teammates!
+You can share your SLO by getting a deep link in your browserβs address bar.
+Copy and share it with your teammates.

 For this example configuration video, we will query Prometheus for a latency metric by adding the following query in the Threshold Metric box: